websiteduck/jquery-quickMoneyEdit/README.md

     })

 ```
-How to use the binding
+How to use the knockout binding

 ```
 <input id="budget" class="form-control cpc-cost" type="text" data-bind="quickMoneyEdit:{value:yourObeservableHere}">